Cleo Fields Corruption Perception Index F (33%)

 Ethics Scores 24th JDC Election 2024

 Judicial ethics in Louisiana is a pretty hot topic for Motion to Quash LLC.
 There is discussion about judges taking advantage of elections to promote their own interests.
-There is discussion about judges showing favor with attorneys who donate to their campaigns.
-There is discussion about making it illegal for judges to accept contributions from attorneys who may appear before them.
+Talks about judges showing favor with attorneys who donate to their campaigns are widespread.
+There is discussion about making it illegal for judges to accept contributions from attorneys who practice in their district.
 Join the Campaign for Judicial Integrity in Louisiana here.

-None of the three candidates for 24th JDC have been following the judicial set of guidelines when it comes to providing financial support to their campaigns.
-Jefferson Parish has been out of step with the norms governing Louisiana since Operation Wrinkled Robe, championed by Jim Letten, proved campaign support in Jefferson Parish was given with a criminal intent, not a political one.
+None of the three candidates for 24th JDC follow the judicial guidelines.
+They do not adhere when it comes to providing financial support to their campaigns.
+Jefferson Parish has been out of step with the norms governing Louisiana since Operation Wrinkled Robe.
+The operation, championed by Jim Letten, proved campaign support in Jefferson Parish was given with criminal intent.
+It was not for political reasons.

 Ethics Scores for 24th JDC Candidates for 3/23/2024 Election